yackx/ipgo/content/complex-data-types/struct.md

 ### Arguments

-We can however be more explicit, by specifying each field name.
+We can be more explicit, by specifying each field name.

 ```go
 john := Person{Name: "John", Age: 32}
 marge := Persom{Name: "Marge", Age: 43}
 ```

 What is the difference between these two ways to declare a struct?
 The second one does not rely on the field position, which prevents mismatching fields.
 Sure enough, there is little risk of error when declaring our persons with our trivial struct.
 Indeed, the compiler would refuse inverted name and age, as they are of different types.
 But suppose we store the first name and the last name.
 In that case, which one comes first?
-You would have to look it up.
-If you accidentally invert them, the program will still compile.
+We would have to look it up.
+If we accidentally invert them, the program will still compile.
 If someone decides to re-arrange the field order in the struct for any reason, the program would also still compile, but the names would be mixed up.
-Spelling out each field is more verbose but avoids mistakes and makes your program more robust if you are coding anything non trivial.
+Spelling out each field is more verbose but avoids mistakes and makes our program more robust if we design anything non trivial.

 ### Constructor

-This being said, it is idomatic to encaspulate new struct creation in a function.
+This being said, it is idomatic to encaspulate struct creation in a function.
 This function's name starts with `New` by convention, followed by the struct name.
 In our case, it would be named `NewPerson`.
 It is also idomatic to return a **pointer** to the newly created struct, denoted by a `*`.
 More on pointers later.
 Here is how the constructor would look like:

 ```go
 func NewPerson(name string, age int) *Person {